Osteoarthritis (OA) Specimens for Research

-Bay Biosciences provides high quality, clinical grade bio-samples, cryogenically preserved tissue samples, sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens from patients diagnosed with Osteoarthritis (OA) disease.
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with osteoarthritis (OA).

-The sera (serum), plasma and PBMC biofluid samples are processed from patient’s peripheral whole-blood using customized processing protocols.
-The Osteoarthritis (OA) bio-specimens are collected from unique patients diagnosed with Osteoarthritis (OA) and are provided to a valued pharmaceutical customer for research, development and drug discovery.
+In addition, the matched bio-fluids are collected from unique patients with osteoarthritis (OA) and are provided to a valued pharmaceutical customer for research, development and drug discovery.

 Osteoarthritis (OA) Overview

 Osteoarthritis is the most common form of arthritis, affecting millions of people worldwide.
 It is among the most prevalent and disabling chronic conditions in the United States.
-The prevalence increases with age, and by the age of 65, approximately 80 percent of the U.S. population is affected with osteoarthritis.
+The prevalence increases with age, and by the age of 65.
+Moreover, approximately 80 percent of the U.S. population is affected with osteoarthritis.

 Osteoarthritis (OA) Causes